BCLab-UNM/Swarmathon-Docs/Competition Rules.md

       1.1.4.
-The quater-finals, semi-finals, and finals will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 40 minutes.
+The quarter-finals, semi-finals, and finals will require 6 robots to search an approximate 22 x 22 meter walled arena for a maximum of 256 resources over a period of 40 minutes.